 Specially processed turmeric is used in India topically to produce healthy glowing skin and prevent facial hair growth in women.
-A different processed turmeric is also available which is rubbed into the skin so that it is absorbed directly into the blood stream and bypasses the digestions and liver functions which can slow it’s effects down.
+Different processed turmeric is also available which is rubbed into the skin so that it is absorbed directly into the bloodstream and bypasses the digestions and liver functions which can slow it’s effects down.

-Tumeric has also been known to have spiritual and ritualistic value in Eastern and near eastern cutures. (perhaps because of its obvious practical effects)
+Tumeric has also been known to have spiritual and ritualistic value in Eastern and near eastern cultures. (perhaps because of its obvious practical effects)

-It is widely used in all parts of India during wedding ceremony.
+It is widely used in all parts of India during the wedding ceremony.

 The ONLY CAUTION with turmeric is that if you spill it on even a slightly porous surface it can stain.
 Wash immediately.

 We use turmeric in many of our seasonal 2-5-30 Healthy Diets to help with detoxing and digestion.

 Try these recipes to get some turmeric into your diet:

 Pineapple, Banana Turmeric Smoothie Is Delicious and Very Healthy – This delicious ‘Pineapple Banana Turmeric Smoothie’ is full of extra healthy amazing superfoods.
 Pineapple, banana and chia seeds are tasty and good for you.
 It is great for breakfast or an afternoon snack!